1. Context

 - Monday, XXX: build images, start testing

-- Tuesday, XXX: releasing
+- Tuesday, XXX: release

-from Monday 17:00 to Tuesday 11:00 (Europe/Berlin)
+from Monday 15:00 to Tuesday 11:00 (Europe/Berlin).

 EOF